convenia/Pigeon/docs/BASICS.md

 ## Publish
- To publish a message using the application's exchange and a routing key:
+ To publish a message using the application's exchange and a routing key see the example below:

 ```php
 use Pigeon;